3D Computer Vision: From Stereo Vision to 3D Reconstruction

 If you have one line to remember from this article, it's this one.
 By model, I mean point cloud, but also a real 3D model, like a video game character for example.

 Why is a 3D model needed?
 Simply because of what I said before, we need the real distances, positions of objects, lanes and buildings in relationship to another, trajectories, and all of that needs to be 3D, because the real world is 3D.
+For example, you can find many 3D and even 4D implementations in my article on 3D Object Tracking.

 In this article, I want to mainly explain you 2 core ideas of this world: